 Contributions: The contribution requirements of plan members and the District are established and may be amended by the District and the District's bargaining units.
-The required contribution is based on projected pay-as-you-go financing requirements with an additional amount to prefund benefits as determined annually through agreements between the District and the bargaining units.
+The required contribution is based on projected pay-as-you-go financing requirements with an additional amount to prefund benefits as determined annually.